Building confidence & knowledge.

 As an Arts & Heritage Consultant, programmer and deliverer, I am motivated by supporting individuals, small Community Groups, and larger organisations in reaching their Goals, creatively engaging with new audiences, developing practice, and empowering people to access Arts & Heritage.
 My areas of expertise include Strategic Planning, Creative Delivery, Audience Development, Engagement & Evaluation.
 In 2015 I co-founded arts & heritage Consultancy Bright Culture, which supports individuals and organisations in bringing to life stories of people and places.
 I can work as a '121' mentor or offer group facilitation and training.

-Coaching can take place via audio/video call or in-person if the location (and prevailing Covid restrictions) allows.
-I am based in London and can meet in either West or Central London.
+Coaching can take place via audio/video call or in-person allows.
+I am based in London and can meet in either West or Central London, with the potential to travel further.

 Mentoring sessions are priced for individuals & companies between £80-£120 per 90 min session.